Kyrillos-Samy1/ecommerce-api-express/README.md

 **Using Postman with {{baseURL}}/api/v1/**

-*- Open Postman.*
+- *Open Postman.*

-*- Go to Environments and create a new environment (or use an existing one).*
+- *Go to Environments and create a new environment (or use an existing one).*

-*- Add a variable:*
+- *Add a variable:*

 ```
 baseURL
 ```

-*- Set its value to:*
+- *Set its value to:*

 ```
 https://ecommerce-api-express.vercel.app
 ```

-*- Use it in requests like this:*
+- *Use it in requests like this:*

 ```
 {{baseURL}}/api/v1/products
 ```

-*- This makes it easy to switch environments or update the base URL later.*
+- *This makes it easy to switch environments or update the base URL later.*

 ---